This Version Posted: June 4, 2020

 Taking precautions like handwashing, coughing in your sleeve and practising physical distancing are essential during the current COVID-19 situation.

-But even doing that can make you feel worried about your health and safety if you’re still having to work during COVID 19.
-Unsure whether you can stay at home without the risk of losing your job?
-Read on to learn more about your rights:
+But even doing that can make you feel worried about your health and safety if you’re working during COVID 19.
+Read on to learn more about your rights during the pandemic:

 All levels of governments are taking steps to support and protect people affected by coronavirus.
 The following resources can help you understand your rights.
 (Information is current at the time of this posting; please check official government websites for the most recent updates):